 If you’re using a quad bike for agriculture, horticulture and forestry work you need to register it as a light agricultural vehicle.

 Using an agricultural quad bike on the road

-An agricultural quad bike used on the road doesn’t need an MOT, but must be registered and licensed for road use and must have a number plate and minimum of third party insurance.
+An agricultural quad bike used on the road does not need an MOT, but must be registered and licensed for road use and must have a number plate and third party insurance.

 It will also need lights if it’s being used on the road after dark.

 Quad bikes used as light agricultural vehicles should be made with only a driver’s seat.
-They aren’t allowed to carry passengers.
+They are not allowed to carry passengers.

-Contact the Department of Transport for more information about quad bikes.
+Contact the Department for Transport for more information about quad bikes.

 International Vehicles and Standards